 The Standards for the Professional Practice of Internal Auditing (Standards) as promulgated by the Institute of Internal Auditors (IIA), require that internal audit activities undergo an external quality assessment (QA) or peer review at least once every 5 years.
 This is a fairly recent requirement, and the deadline for the first QA was January 2, 2007.

 The IIA provides a system of rating the level of compliance with the Standards that consists of three categories: generally conforms, partially conforms, and does not conform.
 In all cases, opportunities for improvement are to be identified that will enhance the value of services provided by the internal audit function to the institution.
 The QA is one part of a continuous quality assurance and improvement program required by the Standards that includes:

 - Periodic internal assessments of the work of the internal auditing department

 - External assessments or quality assurance reviews of the work of the internal auditing department, at least once every five years.

 The Office of Audit Services at NMSU conducted an internal quality assessment or self-review in 2006, and concluded that the internal audit activity generally conforms to the Standards.
 Eight opportunities for improvement were identified in the report dated October 12, 2006.

 The first external quality assessment was conducted November 6-9, 2006.
 The reviewers also concluded that the internal audit activity at NMSU generally conforms to the Standards and identified ten opportunities for improvement in their report dated December 13, 2006.
 There was a considerable amount of overlap in the issues identified between the external QA and the self-assessment.
-An auditor will be assigned to follow up on the suggestions and report the status to the President and the Regents, in accordance with normal procedures.
+An auditor will be assigned to follow up on the suggestions and report the status to the Chancellor and the Regents, in accordance with normal procedures.